kmcd14/ProgrammingDA-project/README.md

 The notebook `data_sim.ipynb` is in relation to the matplotlib.pyplot assessment for the module.

-The aim of this notebook is
+The aim of this notebook is create a simulated data set by simulating a real-world phenomenon.
+I chose to investigate the sporting phenomenon of "home advantage".

 <br>